 2022 was a big year for Wellbeing at WELS.
 We restructured our Wellbeing Team to include more members.
-We employed a Se appointed Primary Mental Health Coordinator also continued their work.
+We employed a Secondary Mental Health Practitioner and our recently appointed Primary Mental Health Coordinator also continued their work.

 We engaged Body Safety Australia to present to all of our students on consent and bodily autonomy.